fairfield-university-is505-fall2017/final-project-the-a-team/README.md

 * The US Department of Homeland Security, which curated the collection *2015 Yearbook of Immigration Statistics*, is responsible for the data used to create that heatmap.
 The data can be found [here](https://www.dhs.gov/immigration-statistics/yearbook/2015/table4).

 ## Analysis
+Having the data is one thing, but utilizing it to extract useful, informative trends is another.
+We performed an analysis centering on the following questions outlined below, with a brief description of what we found below them.
+For the full details, we encourage you to view the full report!

 ### Questions
-We set out to perform the following operations with the data:
+Each of us set We set out to perform the following operations with the data:
 * V1.
 Create a pie chart that reveals the distribution of income among various races.
+  * This was completed, and is reflected in the report.
 * V2.
 Create a pie chart of demographic composition.
+  *
 * T3.
 What is the relationship between the variables in this dataset?
 What is the correlation, if any?
+  *
 * T4.
 What is the relationship between the level of education and level of income, if any?
+  *
 * A5.
 Create a bar chart that shows the distribution of income among females and males.
+  *
 * A6.
 Create a histogram that shows the distribution of age among respondents.
+  *
 * Advanced Question: Create a heatmap of the United States displaying the largest immigrant groups by state and territory.
+  *
-* Advanced Advanced Question: Create a heatmap of the world displaying the largest immigrant groups by country that now reside within the United States.
+* Really Advanced Question: Create a heatmap of the world displaying the largest immigrant groups by country that now reside within the United States.
+  *

-## The Takeaways
+## Takeaways
 * Lesson Learned: here are the skill sets we created
 * error finding
 * Google is good